We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-The aim of the study is to identify and describe specific research contexts where animal models have been put aside in favour of novel non-animal techniques that employ, for example, in vitro methods based on human cells and engineered tissues or in silico approaches employing computer modelling and simulation.
+The aim is to identify and describe specific research contexts where animal models have been put aside in favour of novel non-animal techniques that use, for example, in vitro methods based on human cells and engineered tissues or in silico approaches employing computer modelling and simulation.

-The expectation is that by understanding and sharing information on successful use-cases of alternative methods in biomedical research, the transition towards non-animal approaches can be better facilitated and potentially accelerated.
+The expectation is that by understanding and sharing information on successful use-cases of alternative models in biomedical research, the transition towards non-animal approaches can be better facilitated and potentially accelerated.

-According to the last report on the use of animals for scientific purposes in EU Member States, more than 60% of animals were used for research and development in the fields of human and veterinary medicine and in biological studies of a fundamental nature.
+According to the last report on the use of animals for scientific purposes in EU Member States, about 70% of animals were used for research and development in the fields of human and veterinary medicine and in biological studies of a fundamental nature.